Villenneuve-Loubet, near Nice- week one

 Here's to tomorrow - blue skies, no Grand Prix, and most of France at work rather than on strike.

 Today was a bit of a nothing day.
 The weather was nice and sunny though it did forecast cloud later on.
 With this in mind we popped to our local supermarket for a few bits of shopping, had lunch and then wandered down to the beach.
-We were lucky enough to bag one of the beach umbrellas which became vacant right near us soon after we arrived..... on boring days, it's the little things in life.
+We were lucky enough to bag one of the beach umbrellas which became vacant right near us soon after we arrived..... on boring days, it's the little things in life that count.

 We lay there having a read watching all the fit young things frying in the hot sunshine before giving up and making our way back.